freebsd-d1/freebsd-d1/README.md

-# FreeBSD on Sipeed Lichee RV
+# FreeBSD on Allwinner D1

 ## Usage